rmarcarelli/thesis/README.md

 ---

-*This repository contains the computational framework and complete LaTeX document for my PhD thesis "Aspects of Charged Lepton Flavor Violation in Particle Physics".
+*This repository contains the computational framework and complete LaTeX document for my PhD thesis "Aspects of Charged Lepton Flavor Violation in High-Energy Physics".
 The code implements theoretical calculations for various experimental searches and provides tools for analyzing the sensitivity of different experiments to new physics.*